(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data

-In international trade research, this specification is commonly used to estimate the impact of trade policy variables, such as joint membership in the World Trade Organization (WTO), on bilateral trade flows.
-Using directed network panel data, researchers typically model the relationship between exporter $i$ and importer $j$ at time $t$ using an exponential conditional mean model, as recommended, among others, by \textcite{st2006} and \textcite{lsy2025}.
-Standard practice involves accounting for exporter $\times$ time, importer $\times$ time, exporter $\times$ importer unobserved heterogeneity, as detailed in specification (3.b) of Table \ref{tab:linear_combinations_phi}. \end{example}
+In international trade research, this specification is commonly used to estimate the impact of trade policy variables, such as joint WTO membership, on bilateral trade flows.
+Researchers using directed network panel data typically model the relationship between exporter $i$ and importer $j$ at time $t$ with an exponential conditional mean, as recommended by \textcite{st2006} and \textcite{lsy2025}, among others.
+Standard practice is to account for exporter-by-time, importer-by-time, and exporter-by-importer unobserved heterogeneity, as in specification (3.b) of Table \ref{tab:linear_combinations_phi}. \end{example}